Shegox/WatchListForEvE/README.md

 Crest tool with JS/HTML and mainly PHP for watchlisting Groups and Supers of Groups.
 Also contains a prototype for a local spam filter.
 The files with number do the database pulls.
 Note: This is one of my first programms, nothing is to be taken good!
+ Also you need to add the ID from CREST, atm it adds them from a static.

 General Files: